aerosol/wb/doc-food/docs/usage.md

 ## Create your first site

-If all is well, at this point `wb` [escript](https://hexdocs.pm/mix/master/Mix.Tasks.Escript.Build.html) should be available for execution.
 You can now create your first site.

 We'll create a new [[layout root]] in `my-wiki` directory.